mvroomen/portfolio/final-project-part-two.md

 > Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
 Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
 Note: you can build these elements out directly in Shorthand this week if you wish.
 Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
 The assignment page on Canvas includes many important details for completing Part II of the final project.
 -->

-Please see the link to my storyhand below:
+Link:
 [My Storyhand Wireframe](https://carnegiemellon.shorthandstories.com/c323c075-7a7b-4534-81d6-db28712a289d/)

+Since I prefer not to have post information on the internet, I opted to use a randomly generated url since Shorthand implied that would keep my Shorthand story off search engines.

-In order to now overwhelm my critique participants, I used a combination of "lorem ipsum" text blurbs and main idea phrases to help provide minimal context when possible, such as on the timeline section.
+In order to now overwhelm my critique participants, I used a combination of "lorem ipsum" text blurbs and main idea phrases to help provide minimal context, rather than my full textblurbs.
 My hope was that by focusing on the charts and overall structure, I could ensure that my narrative was sufficient, clear, and effective.

 # User research